web-tiki/responsive-grid-of-hexagons/README.md

 with the `grid-template-columns` property.
 The value `repeat(4,1fr)` repeats 4 times `1fr` so it makes 4 columns.
-As eash hexagon spans 2 columns, there are 2 hexagons on even rows.
+As each hexagon spans 2 columns, there are 2 hexagons on even rows.

 ### Indent even rows